 Anti-theft device discounts can save you money on car insurance

-Making your vehicle one of the hardest cars to steal can reduce your chances for theft and reduce your car insurance premiums.
-Using anti-theft devices not only keeps your car safe but also results in premium discounts.
-Insurance companies typically offer car insurance discounts of up 1-2% for anti-theft devices.
+Making your vehicle a challenging car to steal can reduce your chances of theft and your car insurance premiums.
+Using anti-theft devices keeps your car safe and results in premium discounts.
+Insurance companies typically offer car insurance discounts of 1-2% for anti-theft devices.

 Resources & Methodology